Henry Stone on Ordering 13,000 Records at A Time: “Manufacturers Loved Me”

 “Henry, I ain’t gonna ship you this record you fuckin idiot this record ain’t hot anywhere!”

 But see, I had a reputation of being a trans-shipper too.
 A trans-shipping distributor.
 Florida was my official territory, which was considered a two point market nationwide.
 If a label sold 100,000 records nationally, I was supposed to sell 2,000.
 But because I worked my connections around the country, I would end up selling 10,000 or more records.
+And if a record sold a million, I would sell a hundred thousand of it.
 I became a one-man 10 to 15 percent market on black records, because I shipped em’ all over: to New York, and Philly, and Chicago, wherever, I had contacts everywhere.
 DJ’s and promoters and mom and pop shops and sub-distributors that I could use to get songs on the air, into the stores, and dollars in my pocket.

 So I got that transhipping reputation.
 Of course the other distributors hated me, but they got to learn how to live with it.
 But the manufacturers loved me, cause I would break all these records.
 And the artists loved me too.
 I would get calls from them all the time cause they knew what I was doing too.